rcsb/review-NAR-Databases/README.md

 * Tier 1 uses PDB data
 * Tier 2 likely uses PDB data
 * Tier 3 may use PDB data

 The results searve as a guide for next-step manual review

 ## How to run the program
 The scripts are to be run in 3 steps:
 ### Step 1: Find all databases to be searched.
-Run p1_parse_main.py to parse databases from http://www.oxfordjournals.org/our_journals/nar/database/cap/, plus the category, the summary page etc. Give output file "p1_db_summary.tsv" of tabular form of databases' name, summary link, category, subcategory.
+Run p1_parse_main.py to parse databases from [NAR database summary](http://www.oxfordjournals.org/our_journals/nar/database/cap/), plus the category, the summary page etc. Give output file "p1_db_summary.tsv" of tabular form of databases' name, summary link, category, subcategory.
 ### Step 2: Review summary pages of each database:
 Run p21_process_all_db_summary.py, look for PDB keywords.
 Give output file "p2_db_summary_review.tsv" of tabular form of db name, categories, db url, year, abstract url, length description, keywords t1/t2/t3.
 ### Step 3: Review abstract of each database: